python/cpython/Doc/library/importlib.resources.rst

 Resources are roughly akin to files inside directories, though it's important to keep in mind that this is just a metaphor.
-Resources and packages **do not** have to exist as physical files and directories on the file system.
+Resources and packages **do not** have to exist as physical files and directories on the file system: for example, a package and its resources can be imported from a Zip file using :py:mod:`zipimport`.

 .. note::